uni-lu-MADS4/venv-mathieufrncs/how_to_run.md

 1. **Create a Python Environment**

     First, open a terminal at the repository.
+Then, create a virtual environment either:

    - With Python venv